A Path to Follow

 Laura has collected a lot of tools and strategies on her mental health journey that she’s love to share.
 She’s also more than happy to simply hang out and listen or chat – for Laura, it’s all about meeting people where they’re at.

-SOCIAL WORKER & YOUTH PEER WORKER – bentleigh and surrounding areas
+YOUTH PEER WORKER – Clyde and surrounding areas